Luzanne-S/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **10-no_more_js** - script that deletes js files **11-directories** - counts number of directories
 **12-newest_files** - display 10 newest lines in directory
+**13-unique** - a script that takes a list of words as input and prints only words that appear exactly once